poojarj055/CodingChallenges/SlidingWindow/Readme.md

 ---

-*This guide covers the fundamental concepts and patterns needed to master sliding window techniques for coding interviews and competitive programming.*
+*This guide covers the fundamental concepts and patterns needed to master sliding window techniques for coding interviews and competitive programming using Java.*
 ```

-This comprehensive markdown file combines both screenshots and provides:
+This comprehensive Java version includes:

-1. **Problem Identification Section** - Based on the first screenshot's decision tree
+1. **All Java-specific syntax** - HashMap, HashSet, Deque, etc.
-2. **Components Section** - Based on the second screenshot's 4-step process
+2. **Proper Java method signatures** - public int, String, etc.
-3. **Implementation Templates** - Practical code examples
+3. **Java collections** - ArrayList, HashMap.getOrDefault(), etc.
-4. **Common Patterns** - Reusable solution patterns
+4. **Complete working examples** - Full implementations of classic problems
-5. **Practice Problems** - Structured learning path
+5. **Java-specific tips** - Data structure recommendations for Java
-6. **Tips and Analysis** - Additional guidance
+6. **Proper error handling** - Integer.MAX_VALUE for impossible cases

-The file serves as a complete reference guide that developers can use for coding preparation, covering both the theoretical framework and practical implementation details shown in your screenshots.
+The guide maintains the same structure as the Python version but with idiomatic Java code that's ready to use in coding interviews or competitive programming.